notimeleft/LeafParticlesDemo/README.md

 # leaf particles!

+Run Instructions: Download project, open 'leafParticlesDemo.xcodeproj' in xcode 10.1 or above.
+Run on a device or simulater with iOS 12.0 or above.

-This sample project simulates a box in which 500 leaf sprites are generated.
+This mini project simulates a box in which 500 leaf sprites are generated.

 ![Leaf gif](https://thumbs.gfycat.com/MenacingDelectableDromedary-size_restricted.gif)